Finite noncommutative geometries related to $F_p[x]$: Structure of

-which is well-known to be the product of all irreducible monics in $\F_p[x]$ of degree dividing $n$.
+is, as mentioned in the introduction, the product of all irreducible monics in $\F_p[x]$ of degree dividing $n$.
 We are interested in a fixed monic $m$ of degree $d$ defining our differential calculus and associated $\F_{p^d}=\F_p[\mu]/(m)$.